Timing and Spectral Studies of the X-ray Pulsar 2S 1417$-$624 During the Outburst in 2021: Discussion

-Earlier, in 2013, Chandra observed the source during the quiescent phase.
-The pulsar spectrum was characterized with either a power-law or a blackbody model with a quite high temperature of $\sim$1.5 keV \citep{Ts17}.
-The spectrum of the source during the 2021 outburst was well explained with a composite model of power-law and blackbody components.
-During the 2018 giant outburst, the source spectrum was well explained with the cut-off PL continuum model and a BB component with the interstellar absorption \citep{Gu19}.
-The energy spectrum (NICER/XTI) of the source in the recent outburst in 2021 is also well described with a similar type of model as observed earlier.
-We have compared the spectral properties of the X-ray pulsar with the 2018 giant outburst at the same flux level.
-Earlier, photon index showed an anti-correlation with flux below $\sim$ 0.7 $\times$ 10$^{-9}$ erg cm$^{-2}$ s$^{-1}$.
-Such an anti-correlation was also observed in both 1999 \citep{Ia04} and 2009 outbursts \citep{Gu18}.
-During the recent outburst, the flux was below this limit and it was expected that the source was in a sub-critical accretion regime.
-We have compared the NICER spectrum close to the same flux level of the 2018 outburst and the result shows that the photon index decreases with the increase of X-ray flux and the spectrum get harder.
-We have tried to find the radius of the emitting region of the pulsar using the fitting parameters.
-The normalization constant of the blackbody model gives the size of the emission region for a known distance to the source.
-From the results of spectral fitting, the radius of the emitting region is $\sim$0.98 km for a distance of $\sim$10 kpc.
+Earlier, in 2013, Chandra observed 2S 1417--624 during the quiescent phase.
+The pulsar spectrum was characterized by either a power-law or a blackbody model with a high temperature of $\sim $1.5~keV \citep{Ts17}.
+The spectrum of the source during the 2021 outburst was well explained by a composite model of power-law and blackbody components.
+During the 2018 giant outburst, the source spectrum was well explained with the cut-off power-law continuum model and a blackbody component with the interstellar absorption \citep{Gu19}.
+The energy spectrum (\textit{NICER}/XTI) of the source during the recent outburst in 2021 is also well described with a similar type of model as observed earlier.
+We have compared the spectral properties of the X-ray pulsar with the 2018 giant outburst at a comparable flux level.
+Earlier, the photon index showed an anti-correlation with flux below $\sim 0.7 \times $ 10$^{-9}$~erg\,cm$^{-2}$\,s$^{-1}$.
+Such an anti-correlation was also observed in both the 1999 \citep{Ia04} and 2009 outbursts \citep{Gu18}.
+During the recent outburst of 2021, the \textit{NICER} flux was below the critical value ($\sim 0.7 \times 10^{-9}$~erg\,cm$^{-2}$\,s$^{-1}$), and the photon index showed an anti-correlation with X-ray flux below critical luminosity.
+During the 2018 outburst, \citet{Se22} also found an anti-correlation between the photon index and flux below the critical flux value, which turns into a slightly positive correlation above the critical value of flux.
+We have compared the \textit{NICER} spectra during the 2018 and 2021 outbursts at comparable flux levels, and the results show consistent values of spectral parameters and the photon index decreases with the increase of X-ray flux and the spectrum gets harder.